Great Start to Quality Orientation: Level 1 of Michigan’s Quality Development Continuum Training

-- First Aid and CPR certification
+First Aid and CPR certification

-It is important to note that the Michigan Department of Education – Office of Great Start periodically revises and updates the Child Development and Care (CDC) subsidy handbook.
+	It is important to note that the Child Development and Care Program revises and updates the Child Development and Care (CDC) subsidy handbook.
 The most recent issue of the Child Development and Care (CDC) handbook can be found through the Michigan Department of Education.

 	Documents and Resources

 	Find Great Start to Quality Orientation Training

 	Great Start to Quality Orientation includes trainings on topics related to child development and health and safety.

 	Virtual Great Start to Quality Orientation Slides

 	To see the slides that were used during the Great Start to Quality Virtual offering click here.
 If you’d like to see the resources and information the trainer talked about look at the full binder below.

 	Full Great Start to Quality Orientation Binder